onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-30278
-    :target: VNF or PNF
+    :target: VNF or PNF PROVIDER
     :keyword: SHOULD
-    :updated: dublin
+    :updated: frankfurt

-    The VNF or PNF provider **SHOULD** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
+    The VNF or PNF PROVIDER **SHOULD** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.

 Configuration Management via Chef